yqoliviagao/DN-Prediction-Model/README.md

 ## Note

 * While this README provides an overview and instructions, it is crucial to review and understand the code in each section before execution.
-The recommendation to use Jupyter Notebook in Anaconda with PyCharm software is to ensure a smooth development environment and efficient coding assistance.
+* The recommendation to use Jupyter Notebook in Anaconda with PyCharm software is to ensure a smooth development environment and efficient coding assistance.
 * Make sure you have installed all the necessary libraries before running the code.
 * If you encounter any problems during runtime, check that the versions of the code and libraries are compatible.
-* Running the model may require some computing resources, make sure your device meets the running requirements.

 ## Version Information